ceford/cefjdemos-data-jdm-user-en/articles/configuration/disallow-directory-listing.md

 However, sites in a shared hosting environment may expect each site to modify the server configuration using .htaccess files.
-The server must be set to AllowOverride Options" or "AllowOverride All" to enable oveerides in .htaccess.
+The server must be set to AllowOverride Options" or "AllowOverride All" to enable overrides in .htaccess.

 ## Using .htaccess